y723157510/sw5-012-baytrail-android-x86/README.md

 # sw5-012-baytrail-android-x86
 Drivers and patch from my experiment in android-x86 kitkat for Acer Aspire Switch 10 SW5-012

-*This repo is based on my acer switch 10 hardware, some model hardware mabe difference from this Eg. Wifi/Bluetooth
+*This repo is based on my acer switch 10 hardware, some model hardware maybe difference from this Eg. Wifi/Bluetooth

 Some of My Hardware Specification
 - Audio : Intel SST with Realtek I2S Codec rt-5640  (not work at this time)